George Kemball

-Major-General Sir George Vere Kemball, KCMG, CB, DSO, R.A.
-(1859–1941) was a British Army officer of the 19th and early 20th century.
-He was a career officer in the British Army spending most of his career in India and Africa.
+Major-General Sir George Vere Kemball KCMG CB DSO (1 October 1859 – 10 January 1941) was a British Army officer of the 19th and early 20th century.
+He was a career officer in the British Army spending most of his career in India and Nigeria.

 Early life and family

 George Kemball was the son of Major-General John Shaw Kemball.
 He had a younger brother, Arnold Henry Grant Kemball, who commanded the 54th (Kootenay) Battalion of the Canadian Expeditionary Force during the First World War.
 His father and uncle were both generals in the British Army.
 His grandfather, Vero Shaw Kemball, had been the Surgeon-General for Bombay.
 Other ancestors served various regiments of the British Army, including the Black Watch, as well as the Indian Army.
 In 1889, he married Hattie Elliot.
 With his brother, he attended Twyford before going to Harrow.

 Military career

 Early career

 After attending Twyford School and Harrow, he obtained a commission as a lieutenant in the Royal Artillery in 1878.
 After serving in the Second Afghan War (1878–1880), he was promoted to captain in 1886.
 In 1895, he was assigned to the staff of the Chitral Relief Force, working as the Deputy Assistant Quartermaster General for Intelligence, for which he was mentioned in dispatches and be brevetted to major.
-In 1898, he was promoted to major.
+In September 1896, he was promoted to major.

 In 1897 Kemball took part in the Tochi Expedition along the North-West Frontier, for which he was also mentioned in dispatches, and in 1900 he first saw action in Africa, campaigning in Nigeria in the Kaduna Expedition.
 The following year he took command of an expedition against the Bida and Kontagora in January 1901, for which he would receive the Distinguished Service Order (DSO) in April 1902.

 Kemball was appointed Inspector general and thus acting commander of the West African Frontier Force in January 1901, holding this position until 1905, with the local rank of brigadier-general.
 He was also promoted to the substantive rank of lieutenant-colonel in 1901.
 In late 1902 he started an extended tour inspecting the colonies of Northern Nigeria, Southern Nigeria and Lagos.
 He commanded British forces in the Kano-Sokoto Expedition in 1903, for which he was rewarded with a Companion of the Order of the Bath (CB).